 An internship can be arranged for academic credit through CLASWorks' internship program (ABS 584).
-Students will be required to write a 10-15-page report describing the organization and its specific internship work, as well as assessing the effectiveness and impact of the organization and/or their own work on immigrants.
-Students can also use the internship experience in order to describe and analyze an issue facing immigrants and their communities.
+Students will be required to write a 10-15-page report describing the organization for which they are interning, the specific internship work, and an assessment of the effectiveness and impact of the organization and/or their own work on immigrants.
+Students can also apply their internship experience toward describing and analyzing an issue facing immigrants and their communities.